Statutory guidance

 1. Introduction

-This Guide is for businesses placing personal protective equipment (PPE) on the market in Great Britain.
-See footnote 1
+This Guide is for businesses placing personal protective equipment (PPE) on the market in Great Britain (“GB”). [footnote 1]

-This guidance is designed to help you understand Regulation 2016/425 and the Personal Protective Equipment (Enforcement) Regulations 2018, (collectively the “Amended PPE Regulations”, and individually the “2016 Regulation” and the “2018 Regulations” respectively), as they apply in Great Britain from 1 January 2021.
+This guidance is designed to help you understand Regulation 2016/425 and the Personal Protective Equipment (Enforcement) Regulations 2018, (collectively the “Amended PPE Regulations”, and individually the “2016 Regulation” and the “2018 Regulations” respectively), as they apply in GB.

 2. Legislative Background

-EU Regulation 2016/425 was directly applicable in the UK from 21 April 2018.
-The enforcement and sanctions system was implemented into UK law by the Personal Protective Equipment (Enforcement) Regulations 2018 (SI 2018 No. 390).
+Regulation 2016/425 on personal protective equipment, as amended and assimilated into UK law, is directly applicable in the UK.
+The Personal Protective Equipment (Enforcement) Regulations 2018 (SI 2018 No. 390) provide an enforcement and sanctions regime for Regulation 2016/425.
 The EU Withdrawal Act 2018 preserved these regulations and enabled them to be amended so as to continue to function effectively now that the UK has left the EU.
-Accordingly, the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 see footnote 2 fixed any deficiencies that arose from the UK leaving the EU (such as references to EU institutions) and made specific provision for the GB market.
+Accordingly, the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 fixed any deficiencies that arose from the UK leaving the EU (such as references to EU institutions) and made specific provision for the GB market.

 There is therefore one set of Amended PPE Regulations, but some of the provisions apply differently in GB and in NI (under the terms of the Windsor Framework).
-References to the Amended PPE Regulations in this guidance are references to those Regulations as they apply in Great Britain.
+References to the Amended PPE Regulations in this guidance are references to those Regulations as they apply in GB.

 3. Scope